MayaPosch/Sarge/README.md

 # Ada version #

 The Ada version of Sarge (found in the `ada/` folder) is pretty much a straight port of the C++ version.
-It consists out of a single package (Sarge), with <200 lines of code.
+It consists out of a single package (Sarge), with just over 200 lines of code.

 	-------------------------------------------------------------------------------
 	Language                     files          blank        comment           code
 	-------------------------------------------------------------------------------
-	Ada                              2             58             44            197
+	Ada                              2             64             45            214
 	-------------------------------------------------------------------------------
-	SUM:                             2             58             44            197
+	SUM:                             2             64             45            214
 	-------------------------------------------------------------------------------